-Gone is a remarkable tale of resilience in a fantastical world, told with beautiful handmade puppetry, physical theatre and poetry, inspired by the writing, experiences and true stories of refugee torture survivors Stone Flowers, interwoven with their vivid, atmospheric score.
-This is a fictional fantasy about the realities of hope and survival.
+Gone is a remarkable tale of resilience, told with beautiful handmade puppetry, physical theatre and poetry, inspired by the writing, experiences and true stories of refugee torture survivors Stone Flowers, interwoven with their vivid, atmospheric score.

-A unique collaboration between puppet theatre company Box Tale Soup, Music Action International and refugee music collective Stone Flowers, Gone begun its UK Tour in 2017 and was performed at the Heritage Centre (Macclsefiedl), Rich Mix (London), and the Mission Theatre (Bath).
+A unique collaboration between puppet theatre company Box Tale Soup, Music Action International and refugee music collective Stone Flowers, Gone begun its UK Tour in 2016 and was performed at the Bridgewater Hall (Manchester) Heritage Centre (Macclesfield), Rich Mix (London), and the Mission Theatre (Bath).
 More tour dates will be announced in 2018.

 Here we chat to Anahita (not actual name), a refugee torture survivor who sought safety in the UK and joined Stone Flowers in 2013.